Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsection{The Market for Credit}

 C-firms and K-firms randomly visit a single bank $b$ each period.
-The probability that firm $\iota$ visits bank $b$ is equal to bank $b$'s credit market share, $ms_{b,t}=L_{b,t}/\sum^{\mathbf{N}_B}_{k=1}L_{k,t}$.
-Firm $\iota$ then demands loans worth $L^d_{\iota,t+1}$ from the selected bank $b$.
-Bank $b$ supplies the loan depending on their risk tolerance.
-Therefore, the actual loan received by firm $\iota$ is equal to the loan supplied from bank $b$:
+The probability that firm $\iota$ visits bank $b$ is equal to bank $b$'s credit market share, $ms_{b}(t)=L_{b}(t)/\sum^{\mathbf{N}_B}_{k=1}L_{k}(t)$.
+Firm $\iota$ then demands loans worth $L^d_{\iota}(t+1)$ from the selected bank $b$.
+Bank $b$ supplies the loan depending on their risk tolerance, Eq.~\ref{eq:loan_supply}.
+Hence, firms' actual loans are given by the loan supply of the bank they demand a loan from.
+When firm $\iota$ takes out a loan from bank $b$, bank $b$ simultaneously credits firm $\iota$'s deposit account, while also increasing bank $b$'s stock of loans.
+Hence, this action simultaneously increases total bank assets and liabilities, thus creating new money.
+When firm $\iota$ repays a proportion of a loan, this destroys money, because banks record this transaction as both a reduction in deposits and loans, which simultaneously decreases both assets and liabilities by the size of the loan repayment.